 It should be noted that this shouldn’t be interpreted as “I can eat whatever I want as long as I stop when I’m full.”
 While yes, all foods are neutral and you can eat whatever you want, there’s no rule here saying you have to stop as soon as you become full.
 Instead, we recognize that fullness is a normal human thing and realize that sometimes we’re going to eat past the point of fullness because the food tasted so good.
 And that’s okay!

-You can revisit our previous blog post on Intuitive Eating, but we wanted to briefly introduce you to the 10 Principles if you aren’t familiar yet!
-These steps don’t necessarily have to happen happen in this exact order, but the succession is not without reason.
+We wanted to briefly introduce you to the 10 Principles if you aren’t familiar yet!
+These steps don’t necessarily have to happen in this exact order, but the succession is not without reason.

 10 Principles of Intuitive Eating